FailAcademy/learning/wdp-vancouver/_slides/week-02/02-functions-and-objects.md

 }
 ```

-*What will the following loop output?*
+*Any guesses as to what the following loop will output?*

 ---